kjmath/portfolio/_projects/experiments-emission.md

 ![mixer]({{ site.baseurl }}/assets/images/experiments-emission/mixer-good.png)

 Mixing propellant under vacuum helps to remove water and other volatiles from the propellant precursors and prevent air from being mixed into the propellant during mixing.
-Because commercial vaccuum mixers with appropriate volume and power requirements cost over $15k and have several months lead time, a custom vacuum mixer was built.
+Because commercial vacuum mixers with appropriate volume and power requirements cost over $15k and have several months lead time, a custom vacuum mixer was built.

 The propellant was mixed in a custom vacuum mixer made from a heavily modified Bosch Universal Plus MUM6N10 kitchen mixer with a 6.2 L capacity.
 The mixer has a single rotating shaft that passes up through the center of the bowl, with an attachment for two geared paddles for mixing in the bowl.